 For non-residents of Georgia who do not possess Georgia DDS driver’s licenses, a person getting convicted of a serious traffic offense would lose driving privileges in the state of Georgia.
 The Georgia Legislature says what facts and transgressions trigger Georgia DDS shutting down driving privileges, and under what conditions that driver can resume operating a vehicle in Georgia.

 Plus, when the Georgia Department of Driver Services sends notice of certain motor vehicle convictions (or a nolo contendere plea) that person’s license will be suspended in his or her state of licensure.
 This will suspend or revoke that driver’s license in accordance with the state laws pertaining to his or her driver’s license.
 The nolo plea is no longer of any benefit for driver’s license preservation like it was prior to July 1, 1997, and any drunk driving lawyer who tries to convince you of such benefit is not to be trusted to handle your DUI in Georgia.

-One of the most common legal problems pertaining to driver’s license holders in Georgia is for a violation of Georgia implied consent law in connecting with every DUI GA arrest.
-Criminal defense lawyers who are DUI specialists can explain the devastating impact of an administrative license suspension for a DUI refusal, and the accused motorist’s options for installing an ignition interlock device for 12 months, and receiving a limited permit, so that a crippling one-year loss of all driving privileges is not ordered by an administrative law judge.
+One of the most common legal problems pertaining to driver’s license holders in Georgia is a violation of Georgia’s implied consent law in connection with every DUI GA arrest.
+Criminal defense lawyers who are DUI specialists can explain the devastating impact of an administrative license suspension for a DUI refusal, and the accused motorist’s options for installing an ignition interlock device for 12 months, and receiving a limited permit so that a crippling one-year loss of all driving privileges is not ordered by an administrative law judge.
 DUI and GA license suspension penalties can end a job or block employment opportunities.

 Call our DUI defense lawyers NOW, 24-7, for an initial case review and FREE DUI defense attorney advice: 404-567-5515, or email us, for prompt legal information.